Combination therapy for rheumatoid arthritis

 Which drugs will commonly be used in this combination therapy and why?

 Methotrexate is mentioned in the recommendation as being the drug to which others should routinely be added.
 This is because this is the drug against which all other therapies should be judged, as it tends to be the one that patients stay on for longest.
 This suggests that the combination of benefits and possible side-effects for methotrexate is better for most patients than any other single DMARD.
 Consequently it is natural to use this drug as the “anchor” drug onto which other treatments could be added.
 It can be used in tablet or subcutaneous (meaning ‘under the skin’) injection forms, the latter often improving the effectiveness of the methotrexate, and decreasing side effects.
-Common drugs to be added in include sulfasalzine, hydroxychloroquine, leflunomide, and occasionally gold injections, used in combinations of two or three drugs.
+Common drugs to be added in to methotrexate include sulfasalzine, hydroxychloroquine, leflunomide, and occasionally gold injections, used in combinations of two or three drugs.
 The blood tests and other monitoring requirements of these drugs are no greater than the individual drugs themselves.
 Some concerns have been expressed about the combination of methotrexate and leflunomide, with a few reports of serious adverse liver reactions.
 However, this combination is quite commonly used in the UK, and needs to be monitored closely by an experienced team, as with all DMARDs.
 Furthermore, more DMARDS means that potential interactions with other medications need to be even more closely avoided, and it is important for the professional team to know all the medication that the patient is taking.

 What is the role of steroids in combination therapy?

 All of the trials for combination therapy have also used steroids in some form or another (usually injected into muscles, or into inflamed joints, but by mouth in some trials).
 A study comparing steroids given in tablet form with an injection of steroids into the muscle showed no difference in effectiveness.
 The steroids themselves help to dampen down the inflammation in the joints quickly, and relieve the symptoms whilst waiting for the other DMARDs to hopefully take effect.
 It is good for people to feel better quickly to enable them to restore function to their joints, and keep up with important roles such as working in a job or looking after the home.
-The steroids may also help to slow the disease down, not only helping with symptoms but also preventing damage to the joints.
+The steroids also help to slow the disease down, not only helping with symptoms but also preventing damage to the joints.
 However, their long-term use should be avoided if at all possible, because their disadvantages can outweigh their advantages over time, with decreasing benefit to symptoms, and even low doses of steroids increasing the risk of infection and osteoporosis.
 If patients with early RA are struggling to get off steroids, other treatment strategies need to be considered, such as increasing the doses of other DMARDs, or introducing biological therapies such as anti-TNF drugs.

 What is meant by “active” disease?

 All of the trials have looked at patients with active RA.
 Unfortunately the different trials define “active” differently.
 Some have used tender and swollen joint counts, or measures of inflammation such as the ESR or CRP, or other indices for measuring disease activity, such as the DAS28.
 Therefore in putting the recommendation together, “active” disease could not be defined, and has to be left up to individual rheumatologists and teams to decide.
-In Derby the approach we have taken is to agree that a DAS28 more than 3.2 with three or more tender and swollen joints constitutes active disease.
-This is deliberately pitched at a much lower level than the NICE recommendations for anti-TNF (currently a DAS28 > 5.1), because we are keen to exercise a low threshold for dampening down inflammation as quickly as possible.
+A common approach is that a DAS28 more than 3.2 with three or more tender and swollen joints constitutes active disease.
+This is pitched at a much lower level than the NICE recommendations for anti-TNF (currently a DAS28 > 5.1), because we are keen to exercise a low threshold for dampening down inflammation as quickly as possible.
 In the early stages of RA, the disease can be very mild for some patients, or even intermittent, coming and going.
-At the moment we do not know how best to treat this type of milder disease, and trials are needed to determine whether single drug DMARDs would be appropriate for such patients.
+At the moment we do not know how best to treat this type of milder disease, and trials are needed to determine whether single drug DMARDs would be most appropriate for such patients.
 This monotherapy is a common approach in clinical practice.

 What are the ACR RA classification criteria and why are they important?

-All of the trials looked at people who fulfilled the American College of Rheumatology classification criteria for RA.
+All of the trials looked at people who fulfilled the 1987 American College of Rheumatology classification criteria for RA.
 These were designed to help researchers to define precisely what RA is, and to aid communication between researchers.
 Although they were not designed for clinics, they have influenced the way we think about the disease.
-They were developed by looking at disease in people with well established RA, and therefore do not perform well in identifying patients with early inflammation of the joints in whom the diagnosis is uncertain (sometimes called undifferentiated inflammatory disease) that may go on to develop into RA.
+The 1987 criteria were developed by looking at disease in people with well established RA, and therefore do not perform well in identifying patients with early inflammation of the joints in whom the diagnosis is uncertain (sometimes called undifferentiated inflammatory disease) that may go on to develop into RA.
 The criteria were updated in 2010 to make them more sensitive to early disease, and are now known as the ACR/EULAR criteria.
-However, what we do know is that patients who fulfil the criteria are likely to have worse outcomes than those who do not.
+However, what we do know is that patients who fulfil the 1987 and 2010 criteria are likely to have worse outcomes than those who do not.
 Consequently this recommendation focuses on those people who fulfil these criteria, because this is where the evidence lies, and these are the patients who are likely to have the worst outcomes if their disease is not treated promptly and intensively.
-We need more research to look at the best ways of treating people with persistent inflammation in joints that do not fulfil the ACR RA classification criteria.
+We need more research to look at the best ways of treating people with persistent inflammation in joints that do not fulfil the ACR/EULAR RA classification criteria.